aewindle110/DroneWQ/paper.md

 # Georeferencing and mapping
+Many UAS remote sensing studies use Structure-from-Motion (SfM) photogrammetric techniques to stitch individual UAS images into ortho- and georectified mosaics.
+This approach applies matching key points from overlapping UAS imagery in camera pose estimation algorithms to resolve 3D camera location and scene geometry.
+Commonly used software (e.g. Pix4D) provide workflows that radiometrically calibrate, georeference, and stitch individual UAS images using a weighted average approach to create at-sensor reflectance 2D orthomosaics.
+Current photogrammetry techniques are not capable of stitching UAS images captured over large bodies of water due to a lack of key points in images of homogenous water surfaces. <br>

+In `DroneWQ`, we provide methods to georeference and mosaic drone imagery collected over water:

 `georeference()`
 <br/>
-This function uses MicaSense metadata (altitude, pitch, roll, yaw, lat, lon) to georeference all captures to a known coordinate space.
+This function uses MicaSense metadata (altitude, pitch, roll, yaw, lat, lon) or user supplied data to georeference all captures to a known coordinate space.
 See notes on georeferencing below.

 `mosaic()`
 <br/>